CSE512-14W/fp-chaoyu-aniket-glnelson-anied/README.md

 ## Division of Labor

-Each member took part in writing code and designing the system and we believe the division of labor was fair.
+Each member took part in writing code and designing the system.
 To break it down by focused contribution:

-Chaoyu: Primarily coding
+Chaoyu: Coding lead
-Aniket: Progress report, secondary coding
+Aniket: Progress report, Coding
-Greg: Literature review, design, paper
+Greg: Literature review, deliverables
-Conrad: Dataset, Matlab coding, design, poster, paper
+Conrad: Dataset, Matlab coding, deliverables